Academic Resource Center

 • Higher graduation rates than non-participants

 SI is provided for any student in an SI-designated class who wants to improve his or her understanding of course material and improve their grade!
-Details are announced in class during the first week and are always available outside the ARC (L214) and on the Portal.
+Details are announced in class during the first week and are always available at the ARC and on the MyUSF Portal.

 Frequently Asked Questions